HIGH IDEALS: A Letter on the Origins of Schema's 5 Activist Domains

 And so I let mediocrity slip past my filter as a marcomms leader.
 The same way that student fed me a dry raisin cookie, I fed you greenwashed lies of a soulless corporate establishment.

 But then, a chance for redemption, a sort of professional awakening.
-When you start your own business - as an idealist, contrarian, maximalist - you ask yourself is it possible to do certain things that were previously unapproachable - to fix the wrongs of the past and perhaps even tell the truth, for once.
-At worst, you die unnoticed; at best you scratch your soul by standing for something you value.
-Suddenly it's your call, and there's no friction - only legal copy.
-And there we go - Schema is founded and I'm typing my heart out, realizing an idea of activism that is based on telling the truth, exposing lies, and punishing... mediocrity.
-Part of it is sentencing ourselves to higher standards, some of it is likely to result in lost contracts, but all of it is true, actionable and in support of our idea of higher standards in communication and "doing good".
+When you start your own business - as an idealist, contrarian, maximalist - you ask yourself is it possible to do certain things that were previously unapproachable.
+To fix the wrongs of the past and perhaps even tell the truth, for once.
+At worst, you die unnoticed and find another corporate hell hole that pays you to lie; at best you scratch your soul by standing for something you value.
+Suddenly it's your call, and there's no friction - only miles of legal contract copy to sort out.
+And there we were - Schema was founded along with its corporate activist policies.
+Part of it is a cage of permanent higher standards, and some of it is likely to result in lost contracts - but at least it's true, human, actionable and in support of our idea of higher standards in communication.

 We've created 5 activist policies that are formalized in our client contracts and strictly enforced in our business dealings and labour.
-Labelled as activist domains, let them cleanse your palate from the everyday corporate greenwashing slop:
+Labelled as activist domains, behold:

 2. Sustainability - strict anti-greenwashing marcomms standards; disassociation from corporate blanket greenwashing frameworks, such as ESG, CSR, B Corp and similar; prioritisation of projects and brands that practice true sustainable actions and truthful communications; disassociation and expose stance on ideologically captured wasteful corporate policies in sustainability.